The Fairy-Tale Road

 Grimm Brothers Monument © Dr Meierhofer

-The Fairy Tale Road follows a meandering 370-mile (595km) route that traces the path of famous storytellers the Brothers Grimm.
+The Fairy-Tale Road follows a meandering 370-mile (595km) route that traces the path of famous storytellers the Brothers Grimm.
 Many people don't realise that the Brothers Grimm didn't simply invent their famous stories, but recorded and collected local legends and folk tales from their homeland near Frankfurt.
-Between charming villages and well-preserved medieval towns, Germany's Fairy Tale Road wanders through lush forests and Gingerbread houses that were the original homes of well-loved characters like Sleeping Beauty, Little Red Riding Hood and Hansel and Gretel.
+Between charming villages and well-preserved medieval towns, Germany's Fairy-Tale Road wanders through lush forests and 'gingerbread' houses that inspired the worlds of well-loved characters like Sleeping Beauty, Little Red Riding Hood and Hansel and Gretel.

-From there the Fairy Tale Road follows the Weser River to Hameln, the famous town of the Pied Piper; in nearby Bad Oeynhausen is the Fairy Tale Museum.
+From there the Fairy-Tale Road follows the Weser River to Hameln, the famous town of the Pied Piper.
+In nearby Bad Oeynhausen travellers will find the Fairy-Tale Museum.
 The road ends in the town of Bremen, home of both the mythical Little Nienburg Girl and the very real Rathaus, a vibrant marketplace filled with town musicians and the famous Ratskeller Restaurant.